 Winter Weather Communications and Considerations

 First things first.
 You don’t start building a house at the roofline.
 And you shouldn’t start there either when it comes to preparing for the serious impact of winter weather.
-Proactive critical event management for winter weather begins with a plan for safety communications.
+Proactive risk management for winter weather begins with a plan for safety communications.
 This should be done well in advance of blizzard warnings and without ice storms breathing frigid air down your neck.

-Start by evaluating last winter’s critical communications results.
+Start by evaluating last winter’s results.
 Reports should be easily accessible.
 Did your mass notification system function as planned?
 On the metrics dashboard, were you able to utilize all outreach modes, including email, text, phone and mobile app?
 Did you reach the right number of people?
 With analytics, you will be able to determine if contact information was current at the time the alerts went out and see any areas of improvement that are necessary.

 If all of these elements aren’t working together, it’s time to rethink your winter weather communications strategy and the systems you have in place to support it.